Ahh, beautiful Sydney: the one true capital city of Australia. That’s right, Melbourne – shots fired. Canberra? More like Bland-berra!

 What to do there: Before you go, make sure you check out the website to see what displays they have on during your visit.
 And take the kids with you, because children under 16 are free and the museum has a lot of exhibits and displays that are designed to keep your family occupied for hours.
 Check out the space and EcoLogic exhibits if you really want to have your mind blown by how quickly science is moving forward in the modern world.

-A great place to visit in Sydney if you are alone/traveling solo
+#34 – The Sydney Fish Market – A great place to visit in Sydney for… fish.

-What to do there: Have a ‘Schooner’ which is a glass of beer from the tap and enjoy the ambiance.
+What to do there: Have a ‘schooner’ (i.e. regular beer in Australia) and enjoy the ambience.
 The bar also services typical but good bar food like burgers and steak and there’s a kid’s menu if you’re there with the family.
 Basically, it’s a nice, local place to have a good meal and a drink in a friendly atmosphere.

 Why it’s so awesome: This bar is sometimes described as the best beer garden in the world and there’s a good reason for that.
 It serves beer, champagne, and delicious food and often has live entertainment as well.
 But the best part is the views.
 The bar is right next to the Sydney Opera House, so you’ll get to enjoy that iconic building while you sip your drinks.